Delta Women: Rural Women Empowerment

-Rural women empowerment is another interesting initiative that addresses the needs of rural women, by encouraging them to play active roles in decision making efforts related to the health, social welfare and finances of their families through advocacy, increased business knowledge, training, education, mentorship and support.
+Rural Women Empowerment is an initiative that addresses the needs of rural women, by encouraging them to play active roles in decision making efforts related to the health, social welfare and finances of their families through advocacy, increased business knowledge, training, education, mentorship and support.

 War against Women Violence

-Dear to Elsie's heart is the aspect of her NGO works that deals with the issue of violence against women.
-"DeltaWomen is highly engaged in the war against women violence," she declares.
-"We try to raise issues relating to this subject in government or public and educational institutions and with people in positions to do something about it.
-We also vigorously campaign against sexual harassment of women, which goes hand in hand with violence against women.
+Ijorogu-Reed uses DeltaWomen to raise awareness for violence against women.